spheten/soane/readme.md

 [![](https://img.shields.io/pypi/l/soane)][li]
 [![](https://img.shields.io/github/issues-raw/spheten/soane)][is]

 **Soane** (*Stephen's Old-Ass Note Engine*) is a command-line note manager, written and developed by Stephen Malone.

-It's a deliberately crude system: the database is a single zip archive, the notes are all plaintext files and the commands are all braindead obvious.
-No magic, no sugar, no configuration, no nonsense.

-If you just want to slap some CRUD on your notes and not bother with all that GUI nonsense, then Soane is for you.
-It's note-taking software for people who hate note-taking software.
+Elevator pitch: it's a CLI made of CRUD for your TXTs.

+It's a deliberately simple system:

+- **Your notes** are plaintext files kept in a single directory of your choosing.
+- **The configuration** is two easy environment variables.
+- **The commands** are braindead obvious and super handy.

+Why use this?
+If you like text files but hate staring at the file manager, if you want to record information and actually find it later, if you have "summon terminal" bound to a keystroke, then Soane is for you.

 Installation
 ------------